-Within 10 days following the statement of appeal before the AMA, the appellant provides a brief of appeal stating the facts to the AMA.
+Within 10 days following the statement of appeal before the MotoAmerica Permanent Bureau, the appellant provides a brief of appeal stating the facts to the AMA.

-If the appeal was not lodged and/or the security deposit for the appeal was not paid within the deadline, the appeal will be declared inadmissible without hearing.
+If the appeal was not lodged and/or the security deposit for the appeal was not paid within the deadline specified in article 3.4.9, the appeal will be declared inadmissible without hearing.